FallerS/FallerS.github.io/_posts/2021-01-14-Basic_returns_and_distributin_functions.md

 ### Test for Normality: Jarque-Bera
 The [Jarque-Bera test](https://en.wikipedia.org/wiki/Jarque%E2%80%93Bera_test) to test if returns series is normally distributed.
-Provides p-value for acceptance of test for normal distribution
+Provides p-value for acceptance of test for normal distribution.

 ```python
 def is_normal(r, level=0.01):